liebermeister/enzyme-cost-minimization/README.md

 This repository contains Matlab code only.
 Python users, please consider Elad Noor's ECM implementation at [gitlab](https://gitlab.com/elad.noor/enzyme-cost-minimization).

-If you use enzyme cost minimization in your work, please cite our article
+If you use enzyme cost minimization in your work, please cite our article *Noor et al. (2016)* (reference below).

-Noor E., Flamholz A., Bar-Even A., Davidi D., Milo R., Liebermeister W. (2016), The protein cost of metabolic fluxes: prediction from enzymatic rate laws and cost minimization, [PLoS Comp.
-Biol.
-12 (10): e1005167](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006010)

 ## Dependencies: